magickw/Work-Day-Scheduler/README.md

 ## Process
 * Step 1.
 Creating time slots for a working day.<br>
 This step is implemented in html file by slicing a 9am-5pm working day into 9 time slots.
-A basic structure is thus created.<br>
+A basic structure is thus created.
+Assign every time slot a value for example 9, 10 11 and so on in order to determine which time slots are past, current or future by comparing them with the current hour. <br>

 * Step 2. <br>
 <br>